core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The pairwise keys as well as the shared secrets used in their derivation (see {{key-derivation-pairwise}}) may be stored in memory or recomputed every time they are needed.
 The shared secret changes only when a public/private key pair used for its derivation changes, which results in the pairwise keys also changing.
 Additionally, the pairwise keys change if the Sender ID changes or if a new Security Context is established for the group (see {{sec-group-re-join}}).
 In order to optimize protocol performance, an endpoint may store the derived pairwise keys for easy retrieval.

 In the pairwise mode, the Sender Context includes the Pairwise Sender Keys to use with the other endpoints (see {{fig-additional-context-information}}).
-In order to identify the right key to use, the Pairwise Sender Key for endpoint X may be associated to the Recipient ID of endpoint X, as defined in the Recipient Context (i.e. the Sender ID from the point of view of endpoint X).
+In order to identify the right key to use, the Pairwise Sender Key for endpoint X may be associated to the Recipient ID of endpoint X, as defined in the Recipient Context (i.e., the Sender ID from the point of view of endpoint X).
 In this way, the Recipient ID can be used to lookup for the right Pairwise Sender Key.
-This association may be implemented in different ways, e.g. by storing the pair (Recipient ID, Pairwise Sender Key) or linking a Pairwise Sender Key to a Recipient Context.
+This association may be implemented in different ways, e.g., by storing the pair (Recipient ID, Pairwise Sender Key) or linking a Pairwise Sender Key to a Recipient Context.

 ## Update of Security Context {#ssec-sec-context-persistence}

-It is RECOMMENDED that the immutable part of the Security Context is stored in non-volatile memory, or that it can otherwise be reliably accessed throughout the operation of the group, e.g. after a device reboots.
+It is RECOMMENDED that the immutable part of the Security Context is stored in non-volatile memory, or that it can otherwise be reliably accessed throughout the operation of the group, e.g., after a device reboots.
 However, also immutable parts of the Security Context may need to be updated, for example due to scheduled key renewal, new or re-joining members in the group, or the fact that the endpoint changes Sender ID (see {{sec-group-re-join}}).

-On the other hand, the mutable parts of the Security Context are updated by the endpoint when executing the security protocol, but may nevertheless become outdated, e.g. due to loss of the mutable Security Context (see {{ssec-loss-mutable-context}}) or exhaustion of Sender Sequence Numbers (see {{ssec-wrap-around-partial-iv}}).
+On the other hand, the mutable parts of the Security Context are updated by the endpoint when executing the security protocol, but may nevertheless become outdated, e.g., due to loss of the mutable Security Context (see {{ssec-loss-mutable-context}}) or exhaustion of Sender Sequence Numbers (see {{ssec-wrap-around-partial-iv}}).

 If it is not feasible or practically possible to store and maintain up-to-date the mutable part in non-volatile memory (e.g., due to limited number of write operations), the endpoint MUST be able to detect a loss of the mutable Security Context and MUST accordingly take the actions defined in {{ssec-loss-mutable-context}}.

 ### Loss of Mutable Security Context {#ssec-loss-mutable-context}

-An endpoint may lose its mutable Security Context, e.g. due to a reboot (see {{ssec-loss-mutable-context-total}}) or to an overflow of Recipient Contexts (see {{ssec-loss-mutable-context-overflow}}).
+An endpoint may lose its mutable Security Context, e.g., due to a reboot (see {{ssec-loss-mutable-context-total}}) or to an overflow of Recipient Contexts (see {{ssec-loss-mutable-context-overflow}}).

 In such a case, the endpoint needs to prevent the re-use of a nonce with the same AEAD key, and to handle incoming replayed messages.

 #### Reboot and Total Loss {#ssec-loss-mutable-context-total}

-In case a loss of the Sender Context and/or of the Recipient Contexts is detected (e.g. following a reboot), the endpoint MUST NOT protect further messages using this Security Context to avoid reusing an AEAD nonce with the same AEAD key.
+In case a loss of the Sender Context and/or of the Recipient Contexts is detected (e.g., following a reboot), the endpoint MUST NOT protect further messages using this Security Context to avoid reusing an AEAD nonce with the same AEAD key.

 In particular, before resuming its operations in the group, the endpoint MUST retrieve new Security Context parameters from the Group Manager (see {{sec-group-re-join}}) and use them to derive a new Sender Context (see {{ssec-sender-recipient-context}}).
 Since this includes a newly derived Sender Key, the server will not reuse the same pair (key, nonce), even when using the Partial IV of (old re-injected) requests to build the AEAD nonce for protecting the corresponding responses.

 From then on, the endpoint MUST use the latest installed Sender Context to protect outgoing messages.
 Also, newly created Recipient Contexts will have a Replay Window which is initialized as valid.

-If not able to establish an updated Sender Context, e.g. because of lack of connectivity with the Group Manager, the endpoint MUST NOT protect further messages using the current Security Context and MUST NOT accept incoming messages from other group members, as currently unable to detect possible replays.
+If not able to establish an updated Sender Context, e.g., because of lack of connectivity with the Group Manager, the endpoint MUST NOT protect further messages using the current Security Context and MUST NOT accept incoming messages from other group members, as currently unable to detect possible replays.

 #### Overflow of Recipient Contexts {#ssec-loss-mutable-context-overflow}